 "My GP tells me he has patients in their 80s who are still on HRT and, as long as they are happy and healthy and have regular checks, he is happy for them to continue.
 Needless to say, I am back on a very low dose and feeling great."

 "I am 68 and suffer very badly with hot flushes.
 I had patches for many years, but the doctors are reluctant to prescribe them to me now."

 "I would rather take it and face minimal risks (with no personal or family histories) than suffer the awful symptoms which were ruining all aspects of my life."

-"The worst thing about coming off HRT though is that it has totally messed up my sex life!
-One becomes dry in a certain area and trying to sort that problem out is no fun.
-I am seriously thinking of going back on to HRT if my doctor will prescribe it again.
-I know the risks, but I also love my husband more."
+"The worst thing about coming off HRT is that it has totally messed up my sex life!
+I've become dry in a certain area and trying to sort that problem out is no fun.
+I am seriously thinking of going back on it if my doctor will prescribe it again.
+I know the risks, but I love my husband more."

-"I was on [HRT] for 10 years and stopped when I had a major surgery.
+"I was on HRT for 10 years and stopped when I had major surgery.
 The only symptom that came back were the flushes but they were much less intense and mostly daytime ones, which I dealt with fine."

 "I made the decision not to take HRT, but what helped with hot flushes for me was a large glass of soya milk every day."

-"I think that one of the big difficulties with these decisions is that GPs and others seem to be clearly in one camp or another - my previous one was not prepared to prescribe it for me; whereas this one could not see why I might have any reason to worry about it."
+"I think that one of the big difficulties with these decisions is that GPs and others seem to be clearly in one camp or another.
+My previous doctor was not prepared to prescribe it to me, whereas my current GP doesn't see why I might have any reason to worry."